svrooij/smartmeter2mqtt/README.md

 - [x] Http json endpoint to get the latest reading
 - [ ] MQTT

 Supporting other services like some website where you can monitor historic data is also possible.
-Just check-out the [output folder](./lib/output) and how they are linked in the [index.js](./index.js)
+Just check-out the [output folder](./lib/output) and specially the [debug-output](./lib/output/debug-output.js) how they are linked in the [index.js](./index.js).
+Please share your outputs with the rest by creating a PR.

 ## Getting started